OpenMined/Bootcamps/Beta-Bootcamp/README.md

 </p>
 <p align='center'><b>Learning Together</b></p>

-# About the Bootcamp
+# About the bootcamp

-The Beta Bootcamp is the first Bootcamp of the Learning Team.
+The Beta bootcamp is the first bootcamp of the Learning Team.
 It has a cohort size of 15 that were selected from a pool of very strong applicants.

-The Bootcamp will serve as a stepping stone for the Learning Team towards Bootcamps with much larger cohort size and new courses / content.
+The bootcamp will serve as a stepping stone for the Learning Team towards bootcamps with much larger cohort size and new courses / content.

 ## Schedule

-The Bootcamp will last approximately 4 weeks.
-Participants who wish to work on the capstone project will work ~2 more weeks after the end of the Bootcamp.
+The bootcamp will last approximately 4 weeks.
+Participants who wish to work on the capstone project will work ~2 more weeks after the end of the bootcamp.

 1. **Three weeks of active learning** based on notebooks 1 - 8 of the PySyft tutorials.
 2. **One week for review** and to introduce participants to example of projects that can be worked from what has been learned.